kunjdedhia/VideVision/README.md

 # VideVision
+Having an eye watch over you, when you aren't watching.

 ## Inspiration
 We believe that people should be aware of real-time crime zones around cities before travelling to a certain place be it for work or a vacation.
 We want to make sure that everyone in the community stays safe and does not get caught in any violent accidents.